refractionPOINT/lc-iac-generator/readme.md

 ## Overview

 The LimaCharlie Infrastructure-as-Code (IaC) Generator allows users to select various configurations and automatically generate YAML templates for LimaCharlie deployments.
 The interface includes several tabs for different configuration categories, each allowing users to select specific options.
-The YAML is generated live as options are toggle in the UI.
+The YAML is generated live as options are toggled in the UI.

 For more information on how to apply IaC configurations to an LC org, read about the infrastructure extension [here](https://docs.limacharlie.io/docs/extensions-lc-extensions-infrastructure).